kata-containers/kata-containers/docs/design/architecture_3.0/README.md

 - Add 3 I/O threads with a new container
 - In Sync mode, implementing a timeout mechanism is challenging.
 For example, in TTRPC API interaction, the timeout mechanism is difficult to align with Golang
 #### How To Support Async
 The kata-runtime is controlled by TOKIO_RUNTIME_WORKER_THREADS to run the OS thread, which is 2 threads by default.
-For TTRPC and container-related threads run in the tokio thread in a unified manner, and related dependencies need to be switched to Async, such as Timer, File, Netlink, etc. With the help of Async, we can easily support no-block io and timer.
+For TTRPC and container-related threads run in the `tokio` thread in a unified manner, and related dependencies need to be switched to Async, such as Timer, File, Netlink, etc. With the help of Async, we can easily support no-block I/O and timer.
 Currently, we only utilize Async for kata-runtime.
 The built-in VMM keeps the OS thread because it can ensure that the threads are controllable.

 **For N tokio worker threads and M containers**

-- Sync runtime(both OS thread and tokio task are OS thread but without tokio worker thread)  OS thread number:  4 + 12*M
+- Sync runtime(both OS thread and `tokio` task are OS thread but without `tokio` worker thread)  OS thread number:  4 + 12*M
 - Async runtime(only OS thread is OS thread) OS thread number: 2 + N
 ```shell
 ├─ main(OS thread)